History of Bahrain: 2000s

 A Jewish woman, Houda Nonoo, was appointed Bahrain's ambassador to the US in 2008 May.
 She is believed to be the Arab world's first Jewish ambassador.

-Authorities arrest several people who allegedly planned to detonate homemade bombs during Bahrain's national celebrations in December 2008.
+Authorities arrested several people who allegedly planned to detonate homemade bombs during Bahrain's national celebrations in December 2008.
 In April 2009, the King pardoned more than 170 prisoners charged with endangering national security, including 35 Shias being tried on charges of trying to overthrow the state.
 However, in September 2010, in the run up to the elections, 20 Shia opposition leaders were arrested and accused of plotting to overthrow monarchy by promoting violent protests and sabotage.
 In the October parliamentary elections, the main Shia opposition group, Al Wefaq, could make only slender gains.

 The country participated in military action against the Taliban in October 2001 by deploying a frigate in the Arabian Sea for rescue and humanitarian operations.
 As a result, in November of that year, US president George W. Bush's administration designated Bahrain as a "major non-NATO ally".
 Bahrain opposed the invasion of Iraq and had offered Saddam Hussein asylum in the days prior to the invasion.
 Relations improved with neighbouring Qatar after the border dispute over the Hawar Islands was resolved by the International Court of Justice in The Hague in 2001.
 Bahrain negotiated a free trade agreement with the United States in 2004, although Saudi Arabia criticized the move, saying it hindered regional economic integration.

 Qatar and Bahrain have made plans to build the Qatar-Bahrain Friendship Bridge to link the countries across the Persian Gulf, which would be the longest fixed-link bridge in the world if completed.